-Models for dispersed power producing resources are typically proprietary and unique for each Facility.
-Generic models exist for dynamic analysis that may provide sufficient accuracy in lieu of a Facility-specific model.
+Models for dispersed generation-power producing resources are typically proprietary and unique for each facilityFacility.
+Generic models exist for dynamic analysis that may provide sufficient accuracy in lieu of a facilityFacility-specific model.
 Some sections of the MOD-032 Attachment 1 pertain to modeling individual units, which may not be feasible.
-Guidance should be provided to show how to best model dispersed power producing resources.
-Such guidance should require modeling requirements for each type of dispersed power producing resource within a Facility and aggregate model for each reasonable aggregation point.
-The applicability of MOD-032 does not need to be changed for dispersed power producing resources.
+Guidance should be provided to show how to best model dispersed generation-power producing resources.
+Such guidance should require modeling requirements for each type of dispersed power producinggeneration resource within a facilityFacility and aggregate model for each reasonable aggregation point.
+The applicability of MOD-032 does not need to be changed for dispersed generation-power producing resources.